RobertCsordas/RFCN-tensorflow/README.md

 Notes
 -----

-This code requires TensorFlow >=1.0.
+This code requires TensorFlow >=1.0 (last known working version is 1.4.1).
 Tested with python3.6, build it *should* work with python 2.